mikereidnz/pycf/README.rst

   python setup.py install --compiler=intel

-where any additional arguments, such as prefix or inplace can also be added.
+where any additional arguments, such as prefix or in-place can also be added.

 To build only cfl with icc set the following environment variables prior to running make::